3D Graphics in Game Engines Explore Modern Rendering and Real Time Design

 What is ray tracing in games?

-Why is GPU performance important for 3D graphics?
+Why is GPU performance important?

-Are 3D graphics only used in video games?
+Are 3D graphics only used in gaming?

 Conclusion